For best experience please turn on javascript and use a modern browser!

 You are not advised to store research data on third-party cloud services, such as Dropbox or GoogleDrive.
 The reason is that there will be no control over who can access the data.
 For personal data, you cannot ensure that they are handled according to the privacy law.

-It’s not recommended to store data (only) on internal or external hard drives, nor on USB devices, because they can get easily lost, stolen or damaged.
+It is not recommended to store data (only) on internal or external hard drives, nor on USB devices, because they can get easily lost, stolen or damaged.
+If research data needs to be stored on local drives or external devices (e.g. temporarily during field research), please make sure drives and devices are encrypted properly.

 • Security measures